 My biggest tip for making money is to not rush it.
-One of the biggest blogging influencers out there is Jon Morrow from Smart Blogger.
-His philosophy is to wait to become great.
 The first year shouldn’t be spent monetizing your blog; it should be spent learning blogging and networking with other bloggers.

 So, don’t rush it.
 Instead, learn how to make money blogging to find out what would work for you.

 I started blogging by offering freelance writing services.
 Find out what you excel at – Pin graphics, blog management, writing, graphic design – and offer that as a service.
 Ideally, the best services to offer are ones that can help a blogger or business make more money.